Cognoscan/fog-pack/schema.md

-Struct holding the validation portions of a schema.
-Can be used for validation of a document or entry.

 Schema are a special type of [`Document`](./struct.Document.html) that describes the format of other documents and their associated entries.
 They also include recommended compression settings for documents adhering to them, and optionally